vbalien/dotfiles/linux/gnome-shell/extensions/wireless-hid@chlumskyvaclav.gmail.com/README.md

   - These are only required to install from source
   - `make`
   - `gnome-shell` (`gnome-extensions` command)
-  - `libglib2.0-bin`

-## Development dependencies
-  - This is only required for the `gtk4` build target
-    - If you don't know what that is, you don't need this
-  - `libgtk-4-bin`

 ## Extension settings:
   > Hide unknown battery states: